Recarbrio FDA Approval History

 Dosage form: for Injection

-Recarbrio (imipenem, cilastatin, and relebactam) is a combination of imipenem, a penem antibacterial, cilastatin, a renal dehydropeptidase inhibitor, and relebactam, a betalactamase inhibitor, indicated for the treatment of complicated urinary tract infections and complicated intra-abdominal infections (cIAI).
+Recarbrio (imipenem, cilastatin, and relebactam) is a combination of imipenem, a penem antibacterial, cilastatin, a renal dehydropeptidase inhibitor, and relebactam, a betalactamase inhibitor, indicated for the treatment of complicated urinary tract infections (cUTI), complicated intra-abdominal infections (cIAI), and hospital-acquired bacterial pneumonia and ventilator-associated bacterial pneumonia (HABP/VABP) in adults.

 - The imipenem and cilastatin combination has been available for decades, and the addition of relebactam to the mix protects imipenem from degradation by certain serine beta lactamases, potentially overcoming antimicrobial resistance and extending the spectrum of activity of the antibiotic.